 Are rolled oats good for diabetics?
 Beta-glucans increase the viscosity of food in the stomach and intestines, slowing down gastric emptying.
 This slowing down of digestion helps you to feel fuller for longer, which is beneficial for type 2 diabetics as well as for people with healthy blood sugar levels.10 Scientific studies show that following a high-fiber diet reduces the risk of high blood pressure, lipid metabolism disorders, and coronary heart disease.11 Furthermore, β-glucans have a calming and regulating effect on the digestive organs.10 Compared to oat bran, wheat bran contains mainly water-insoluble fiber.
 This type of fiber helps to lower blood glucose levels but does not influence the blood lipid content.12

 Can eating rolled oats help you to lose weight?
 Rolled oats help you to feel full for longer, helping to ward off hunger.
 They are therefore an excellent addition to the diet of people who want to lose weight in a healthy manner and maintain a healthy weight.
 Many grains contain phytic acid, which often has a negative reputation.
 This is because phytic acid binds minerals such as iron, zinc, calcium, and magnesium in the stomach and gastrointestinal tract, preventing them from being absorbed.
-By delaying the breakdown of starch in the body, phytic acid also regulates the blood sugar concentration.
+By delaying the breakdown of starch in the body, phytic acid also regulates blood sugar concentration.
 According to Wikipedia, oats have between 0.42 and 1.16 g phytic acid/100 g.

 Rolled oats contain antioxidants that can lower blood pressure and counteract inflammation and itchy skin.13 Furthermore, introducing rolled oats into children’s diets at a young age is believed to reduce the risk of asthma.14

 Oats are actually gluten-free.
 However, commercially available common oats (Avena sativa) are usually contaminated with other gluten-containing grains such as wheat, barley, spelt, and/or rye.
 Conventional oat products are therefore unsuitable for people with celiac disease.
-Gluten-free oats have a gluten content of less than 20 parts per million and are identifiable by the gluten-free symbol: the Crossed Grain.15 Various studies show that people with celiac disease can cope well with small amounts of oats.
+Gluten-free oats have a gluten content of fewer than 20 parts per million and are identifiable by the gluten-free symbol: the Crossed Grain.15 Various studies show that people with celiac disease can cope well with small amounts of oats.
 Many people with allergies to gluten and celiac disease are affected by gliadin but not by other types of gluten (e.g., avenaline in oats).
-If you are affected by celiac disease, it is essential that you buy oats that are labelled gluten-free.9 Some people cannot tolerate gluten-free oats either: it is important to test this with a doctor.
+If you are affected by celiac disease, it is essential that you buy oats that are labeled gluten-free.9 Some people cannot tolerate gluten-free oats either: it is important to test this with a doctor.

 Oatmeal is a proven household remedy for gastrointestinal problems.
 In case of constipation, eat rolled oats or oat bran with a sufficient amount of liquid to help ease constipation.
 Older people, in particular, swear by porridge as an easily digestible form of oats.